adonisjs/v5-docs/content/guides/fundamentals/typescript-build-process.md

 However, `@adonisjs/require-ts` is slightly different from `ts-node` in the following ways.

-- We do not type check the code using the in-memory compiler.
-Type checking is offloaded to your editor, as we don't check the terminal for Typescript errors anyways.
-This results in a faster compilation.
+- We do not perform any type checking during development and expect you to rely on your code editor for same.
 - We store the [compiled output](https://github.com/adonisjs/require-ts/blob/develop/src/Compiler/index.ts#L179-L208) in a cache folder.
 So the next time when your server restarts, we do not recompile the unchanged files.
 This does improve the speed dramatically.
 - The cached files have to be deleted at some point.
 The `@adonisjs/require-ts` module exposes the [helper methods](https://github.com/adonisjs/require-ts/blob/develop/index.ts#L43-L57) that AdonisJS file watcher uses to clear the cache for the recently changed file.
 - Clearing cache is only essential for claiming the disk space.
 It does not impact the behavior of the program.